 We didnt bother trying to save his edits back to metacat.
 I'll get ahold of this

 second error log when I can.

-#3 Updated by Saurabh Garg almost 15 years ago
+#3 Updated by Saurabh Garg about 15 years ago

 Margaret, the thing causing trouble in eml doc #379 is the empty tag in